chrislee35/orange3-imagenets/README.md

 This provides a collection of widgets for training and applying neural networks to images.

-> ⚠️ This add-on is in active prototyping and will not work.

 ## Installation

 Within the Add-ons installer, click on "Add more..." and type in orange3-imagenets